Mount Koya (Koya-san), Wakayama Prefecture

 Kondo Hall Danjo-Garan Central Temple Complex

-• Miyashiro At Danjo-Garan Temple Complex of Mount Koya
+• Miyashiro at Danjo-Garan Temple Complex of Mount Koya

-Miyashiro At Danjo-Garan Temple Complex
+Miyashiro at Danjo-Garan Temple Complex

-• Daiedo Hall Danjo-Garan Temple Complex At Mount Koya
+• Daiedo Hall Danjo-Garan Temple Complex at Mount Koya

-Daiedo Hall, Danjo-Garan Temple Complex At Mount Koya
+Daiedo Hall, Danjo-Garan Temple Complex at Mount Koya

-• Torii Sanno-in Danjo-Garan Temple Complex At Mount Koya
+• Torii Sanno-in Danjo-Garan Temple Complex at Mount Koya

-Torii Sanno-in, Danjo-Garan Temple Complex At Mount Koya
+Torii Sanno-in, Danjo-Garan Temple Complex at Mount Koya

-• Sanno-in, Danjo-Garan Temple Complex At Mount Koya
+• Sanno-in, Danjo-Garan Temple Complex at Mount Koya

-Sanno-in, Danjo-Garan Temple Complex At Mount Koya
+Sanno-in, Danjo-Garan Temple Complex at Mount Koya

 • Torodo or Lantern Hall Koyasan